|

 https://www.hawaiibusiness.com/wildfires-hawaii-invasive-plants-environmental-community-action/

-A really good webinar on the history and future of fire in Hawai’i by Clay Trauernicht via the Maui Nui Marine Resource Council: https://www.youtube.com/watch?v=5tI1vQuaTWk
+An excellent webinar on the history and future of fire in Hawai’i by Clay Trauernicht via the Maui Nui Marine Resource Council: https://www.youtube.com/watch?v=5tI1vQuaTWk

 “Fire is the symptom of larger societal problems.”